InterDigitalInc/AdvantEDGE/docs/overview/edge-services/overview-edge-services.md

 [Edge Platform Application Enablement Service](#edge-platform-application-enablement-service) | AdvantEDGE implementation of ETSI MEC011 specification that can be used by edge applications to discover, advertise, consume and offer MEC services.
 [Application Mobility Service](#application-mobility-service) | AdvantEDGE implementation of ETSI MEC021 specification that can be used by edge applications for relocation of user context and/or application instance across MEC platforms.
 [Application State Transfer Service](#application-state-transfer-service) | AdvantEDGE proprietary implementation of a state transfer service that can be used by edge applications to transfer a state to another application instance.
+[V2X Information Service](#v2x-information-service) | AdvantEDGE proprietary implementation of a state transfer service that can be used by edge applications to transfer a state to another application instance.
 NEXT STEP: [Platform APIs](#next-step) |

 -----